 At 10:30 a.m., our friendly tour guide will meet you at your staying hotel, will take MTR together to Quarry Bay MTR station.

-Chun Yeung Street wet market - We will take "ding ding" further to the area of North Point, will explore the Chun Yeung Street market - the market retains a local feel where the local still shop nowadays.
-Local stores are lined on both sides of this narrow street, selling fresh fruits, vegetables, meat and live seafood, what it makes it unique is when the tram running through, people will all stop and wait until the tram is gone through.
+Chun Yeung Street wet market - We will take "ding ding" further to the area of North Point, will explore the Chun Yeung Street market - the market retains a local feel where the locals still shop nowadays.
+Local stores are lined on both sides of this narrow street, selling fresh fruits, vegetables, meat, and live seafood, what makes it unique is when the tram running through, people will all stop and wait until the tram is gone through.

-Family-run Chinese embroidery slippers store - will drop by a family-run Chinese embroidery slippers store, one of the oldest hand-made embroidery slipper stores in Hong Kong, is reputed for its Chinese traditional style embroidered slippers and shoes that are suitable for Chinese traditional wedding.
+Family-run Chinese embroidery slippers store - will drop by a family-run Chinese embroidery slippers store, one of the oldest hand-made embroidery slippers stores in Hong Kong is reputed for its Chinese traditional style embroidered slippers and shoes that are suitable for Chinese traditional wedding.